fumeko-ts/java-edition-containers-mcbe/README.md

 - Share the pack only by linking to this PMC page **https://www.planetminecraft.com/texture-pack/java-containers-6490069/**
 - Create videos/reviews if
-  - Clear credit is given to ashura_tepes
+  - Clear credit is given to me ashura_temps
   - You include the official PMC download link above - *do not use link to my GitHub repo*

 ## Not Allowed